stackbit-projects/chiro-3f8db/content/pages/index.md

     subtitle: >-
-      Located in the heart of the beautiful garden route, Cloete Chiropractic and team are a dedicated group of health care professionals that aim to achieve optimal health for you and your family.
+      Located in the heart of the beautiful garden route, Cloete Chiropractic and team are a dedicated group of health care professionals that aim to achieve optimal health for you and your family.I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.
     actions:
       - label: Contact Me
         url: /contact